 Franklin real estate is some of the most expensive in Wisconsin, although Franklin house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Franklin is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Franklin is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Franklin who work in office and administrative support (15.22%), sales jobs (12.37%), and management occupations (11.22%).
+Unlike some cities, Franklin isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Franklin are a mix of both white- and blue-collar jobs.
+Overall, Franklin is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Franklin who work in office and administrative support (14.46%), management occupations (11.39%), and sales jobs (11.14%).

 Also of interest is that Franklin has more people living here who work in computers and math than 95% of the places in the US.

 Franklin is a somewhat ethnically-diverse city.
 The people who call Franklin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Franklin residents report their race to be White, followed by Asian.
-Important ancestries of people in Franklin include Polish, Irish, Italian, and English.
+Important ancestries of people in Franklin include Polish, Irish, English, and Norwegian.

 The most common language spoken in Franklin is English.
 Other important languages spoken here include Spanish and Arabic.